 Joe currently works across the Children's Shakespeare Festivals and offers bespoke drama days and project work.

 Sam is a musician and sound artist.
 He has made soundtracks for films and animations and regularly releases music under various guises both collaboratively and as a solo artist.
 He has worked for number of years as a youth worker and educational support assistant in colleges, as well as delivering art therapy, school workshops and a variety of community arts projects.

-For North West Drama, Sam is the musician for the Children's Shakespeare Festival performances.
-Using a range of traditional and homemade instruments, he uses an improvisatory style to provide atmosphere and dramatic tension, helping to bring each piece to life.
+Sam is the musician for the Children's Shakespeare Festivals Using a range of traditional and homemade instruments, he provides both recorded and live improvisatory music to create atmosphere and dramatic tension, helping to bring each performance to life.

 Jenny is a Freelance Arts Administrator.
-After a career in high level complaints handling (both in the travel industry and for the medical profession), she decided to put her skills to good use in an area of particular interest – the Arts.
-Clients have included The Lingua Franca World Music Community (where she helped to run the Cultural Collage World Music Festival), Levenshulme Inspire, and Conor McKee Productions, where she has worked on a diverse range of theatre, from touring productions to writer development schemes.
-Jenny is also currently working for the Oldham Coliseum Theatre in their Learning and Engagement Department.
+After a career in high level complaints handling (both in the travel industry and for the medical profession), she decided to put her skills to good use in an area of particular interest – the arts.
+Clients have included The Lingua Franca World Music Community (where she helped to run the Cultural College World Music Festival), Levenshulme Inspire, Conor McKee Productions and Oldham Coliseum Theatre's Learning and Engagement Department.

 Jenny supports our work with a host of administrative tasks as well as box office and ticketing management..

 Edward is a playwright, theatre director, poet, theorist & screenwriter.
 He is the author of more than fifty plays, among them Restoration (1981), Bingo (1971) and Saved (1965), the first production of which was instrumental in the abolition of theatre censorship in the UK.

 HIs writing for the screen includes Walkabout, BlowUp and NicholasandAlexandra.